xelad0m/just-another-search-bar/README.md

 ![screenshot](./img/screenshot.png)

-Simple GNOME Shell extension just to search from desktop with google/yandex/baidu.
-Local search is also available using the [recoll](https://www.lesbonscomptes.com/recoll/pages/index-recoll.html) desktop search tool.
+Simple GNOME Shell extension for performing search queries from desktop.
+Some search engines are added as examples, you can add your own, including local search tools with suitable CLI.

 To **open** click on the search icon on the menu bar or press `Ctrl+Alt+F`